min2ha/ukwa-site/content/target/38803/index.en.md

   "subject": "EU Referendum"
 }

-# Bank of England: Treasury Select Committee Hearing – The economic and financial costs and benefits of UK's EU membership: Mark Carney and Jon Cunliffe

 In this letter to the Treasury Select Committee, Mark Carney and Jon Cunliffe give evidence on the Economic and financial costs and benefits of UK’s EU membership.